bryanliujiang/SHF-Cardea-Parser/manual.md

-the whole document for the comma delimiter (can be other characters also, see Advanced Setup), ignoring commas deemed to be from entries and replacing commas deemed to be delimiters with an alternative character, a "clean" delimiter that can be user-specified ('$' character by default, see Parameters; **DELIMITER_CLEAN**) and is not expected to appear within any entry.
+the whole document for the comma delimiter (can be other characters also, see Advanced Setup), ignoring commas deemed to be from entries and replacing commas deemed to be delimiters with an alternative character, a "clean" delimiter that can be user-specified ('$' character by default, see Program Parameters; **DELIMITER_CLEAN**) and is not expected to appear within any entry.
 Once the document is sanitized, it can be manipulated freely without worry of confusion between characters within entries and as delimiters.